ppmim/PAPI4K/papi/docs/data.rst

    is the **default** and more wished saving mode.
    This mode will also be used when the software or hardware sub-windowing is set and the integrated option is selected.
 Then, there will be an extension for each sub-window.
+   (This mode makes sense only for the 4xH2RG)

  - Non-integrated Multi-Extension-FITS (MEF): a unique FITS file with four extensions (MEF), one per each detector (or window), having each extension N planes, where N is the number of coadds (NCOADDS), ie. a cube of N planes.
    This mode will be also used when the software or hardware subwindowing is set up and the no-integrated option is selected.
+   (This mode makes sense only for the 4xH2RG)

- - Single integrated FITS file: the four detectors are saved in single file and in a single extension FITS image (SEF).
+ - Single integrated FITS file: the four H2RG detectors / single monolithic H4RG are/is saved in single file and in a single extension FITS image (SEF).
 If the number of coadds (NCOADDS) is > 0, then they are integrated (arithmetic sum) in a single frame.

- - Single non-integrated FITS-cube: the four detectors are saved in a single extension FITS (SEF) file, and each individual exposition in a plane/layer of a cube.
+ - Single non-integrated FITS-cube: the four detectors/single monolithic H4RG are/is saved in a single extension FITS (SEF) file, and each individual exposition in a plane/layer of a cube.
 It means N planes, where N is the number of coadds or expositions.